Snail-IDE/edu/README.md

 ## Why Learn Snail IDE?

 Snail IDE is a visual blocked based language that is built off PenguinMod.
-It is writen in javascript.
+It can be used as a programming language or a tool to help you learn other programming languages.
+It even has AI tools such as ChatGPT which can be used without an OpenAi account to create even cooler projects.

 ## Get Started!